rome/tools/website/src/_includes/docs/formatter.md

 ## Formatter

-You can use the Rome formatter via our [VS Code extension](https://marketplace.visualstudio.com/items?itemName=rome.rome) or by downloading our CLI directly from our  [release page](https://github.com/rome/tools/releases).
+You can use the Rome formatter via our [VS Code extension] or by downloading our CLI directly from our [release page].

 > WARNING: both the CLI and the VS Code extension are packaged with separated binaries, which means that if you don't
 > use our default options, you will have to make sure to **pass them to both the extension AND the CLI**.